-The annual assessment rate is two percent (2%) of gross short-term room rental revenue.
+The annual assessment rate is one and one-half of one percent (1.5%) of gross short-term room rental revenue.
 Based on the benefit received, assessments will not be collected on stays by any officer or employee of a foreign government who is exempt by reason of express provision of Federal law or international treaty.
 Additionally, assessments will not be collected on stays by any Federal or State of California officer or employee on official business who shall provide one of the following; a warrant or check drawn on the Treasury of the United States; a copy of the official travel orders indicating the issuing governmental agency and the employee's full name; or, a copy of a letter on the official letterhead of an exempt governmental agency requesting exemption and listing the employee's name and stating that the stay is for official government business.
 The dates of occupancy must also be included.
 These requirements must be demonstrated by the guest at the time of registration.
-Failure to satisfy these
+Failure to satisfy these requirements will result in no assessment exemption.
+Copies of the documentation for each exemption claimed must be submitted to the Director of Finance with each remittance of assessments.